qawolf/qawolf/docs/docs/what_is_qa_wolf.md

 #### Set up CI Faster

-QA Wolf does the heavy lifting when it comes to setting up CI.
+QA Wolf does the heavy lifting to set up CI.
 With one command, a workflow file is created to run your tests in your CI provider.
 Tests will automatically run in parallel to the extent possible, and you can run them on push or on a schedule.
 Each test run includes a video recording and detailed logs to make debugging easy.

 By speeding up test creation and CI setup, QA Wolf enables you to build a browser testing pipeline in minutes. 🚀🧑‍🚀

 ## Isn't auto generated code flaky?

 A common concern, and part of the reason we built QA Wolf, is that auto generated code is unstable.
+QA Wolf improves stability in a few ways.

 #### Automatic Waiting

-QA Wolf improves stability in a few ways.
-First, it automatically waits for elements, outstanding network requests, and assertions before moving on.
+QA Wolf automatically waits for elements, outstanding network requests, and assertions before moving on.
+Automatic waiting allows you to avoid writing custom wait logic or arbitrary sleep statements.

 #### Test Selectors

 QA Wolf chooses element selectors wisely.
 Typically, auto generated code targets elements with very specific selectors like [XPaths](https://developer.mozilla.org/en-US/docs/Web/XPath).
-As your application changes, these brittle selectors can stop working.
+These brittle selectors can stop working as your application changes.

 A best practice in testing is target elements based on test [data attributes](https://developer.mozilla.org/en-US/docs/Learn/HTML/Howto/Use_data_attributes) like `data-qa`.
 This provides maximum stability even as your application changes.
 If possible, QA Wolf will target elements based on these test attributes.
-You can [choose which element attributes are used](TODOFIXLINK) in the generated code, including attributes like `id` or `aria-label`.
+You can [choose which attributes are used](TODOFIXLINK) in the generated code, including attributes like `id` or `aria-label`.

 #### Smart Selectors

 If a target attribute is not available, QA Wolf will select elements using multiple attributes to improve stability.
 QA Wolf stores all the attributes of the target element and its two [ancestors](https://developer.mozilla.org/en-US/docs/Web/API/Node/parentElement), and uses that to find a close enough match when running your tests.

-See ["How It Works" documentation](how_it_works) to learn more.

 ## What is Playwright?

 Microsoft's [Playwright](https://github.com/microsoft/playwright) is a Node.js library to automate the [Chromium](https://www.chromium.org/Home), [Firefox](https://www.mozilla.org/en-US/firefox/new), and [WebKit](https://webkit.org) browsers with a single API.
 QA Wolf is built on top of Playwright, and your generated test code has full access to the [Playwright API](https://github.com/microsoft/playwright/blob/master/docs/api.md).

 Playwright is maintained by the same team that originally built [Puppeteer](https://github.com/puppeteer/puppeteer) at Google.
-The additional benefits of Playwright over Puppeteer, are cross-browser testing support and more testing-friendly APIs.
+The additional benefits of Playwright over Puppeteer are cross-browser testing support and more testing-friendly APIs.

 ## Why Playwright over Selenium?